SamwiseOfCat/NetEpic/README.md

 Minor fixes.

 v7 notes :
 Final release before publishing to NetEpic.org.
+My experimental Necrons list has been removed and replaced with the excellent (and authorised by the NetEpic Group!) list created by the fabulous Jodrell.

 v6 notes :
 Final fixes to main GST file.

 v5 notes :

-Yes I know v4 notes didnt get added :-) This is hopefully the final release as there will presumably be no NetEpic / SM 2nd Ed armies to add, and also hopefully because there arent any glaring errors in the lists ive made.
+Yes I know v4 notes didnt get added :-) This is hopefully the final release as there will presumably be no new NetEpic / SM 2nd Ed armies to add, and also hopefully because there arent any glaring errors in the lists ive made.
 It is a BIG release which has been a LOT of work, and in conjunction with v4 it adds :

     Dark Eldar
     Slann / Exodus / Dracon